Nilegfx/code-standard/css/README.md

 span.important {...} /*not recommended*/
 ```

-* Prefix states classes with `is-` for more meaningful naming
+* Prefix status classes with is-` for more meaningful naming

 ```css
 .is-hidden {...}/*recommended*/